itsayellow/marcam/README.rst

 Using
 -----

-Try pushing the space bar at any time for a temporary zoom.
+Try pushing and holding the space bar at any time for a temporary zoom.
 Useful for detailed examination or marking.

 The help from the help menu is short but useful.
 You can view it to quickly understand the basic functionality of the application.